mnpopcenter/ipumsr/README.md

 Relies on user downloading the csv file (with or without header row) and shape files (doesn't need to be unzipped).

-Note that to save space when including this data on CRAN, the shape file has been reduced to squares around the centroid of the PMSA.
+Note that to save space when including this data on CRAN, the shape file has been reduced to 1% of the points in the polygon of the PMSA.
 The original shape file can be found in the `ripumsexamples` package.

 ``` r
 data <- read_nhgis_sf(